 The 2009 Austrian wine law contains amendments regarding the relevant legislation of the EU Wine Market Organisation with respect to the following issues:

 Definition and classification of the individual quality categories, these being; “Wein” (wine), “Wein mit Angabe von Sorte oder Jahrgang” (wine with indication of variety or vintage), “Landwein” (wine with protected geographical indication) and “Qualitätswein” (wine with protected denomination of origin) including the “Prädikatswein” (such as Spätlese, Auslese or Eiswein) are defined

-• Which place of origin and which traditional description may be used?
+Which places of origin and which traditional names may be used?

 These rules are supplemented and specified in numerous fields by additional implementing regulations defined by the Minister of Agriculture.
 For example, the Wine Act Designation Regulation, the definition of the permitted quality grape varieties, and the regulation on the establishment of industrial bodies.

 Under the aspect of origin, the new EU wine law differentiates fundamentally between wines with and without geographical indication.